How much does a limited company accountant cost?

 Limited company accountants normally charge a monthly fee, which will vary depending on the services provided, but will most likely fall between £65 and £200.
 There are accounting providers who charge an ad-hoc cost or on a service-by-service basis in addition to a monthly fee structure.

-Cost should be considered when hiring an accountant, but it should not be the decisive factor.
+Cost should be considered when hiring an accountant, but it should not be the decisive factor (also see how much do accountants charge per hour UK).

 What does the monthly fee cover?